 [Book Chapter] "A Woman’s Place is in the Presidency: Dilma, Marina, and Women’s Representation in Brazil” with Farida Jalalzai.
 In The Drama of Brazilian Politics (2014).
 Edited by Ted Goertzel.
 KDP

 [Book Chapter] “The Mother of Brazil: Gender Roles, Campaign Strategy, and the Election of Brazil’s First Female President,” With Farida Jalalzai.
 In Women in Politics and the Media in Emerging Democracies (2014).
 Edited by Maria Raicheva Stover and Elza Ibrocheva.
 New York, NY: Bloomsbury.

 [Book Review] “The Impact of Gender Quotas.”
 Edited by Susan Fransechet, Mona Lena Krook, and Jennifer Piscopo.
 America Latina Hoy 66, 2014.
 [Link to article]

-“The Rise (and Frequent Fall) of Evangelical Politicians: Organization, Theology, and Church Politics.”
-Latin American Politics and Society.
-With Gary S. Reich.
-Forthcoming.
+“The Rise (and Frequent Fall) of Evangelical Politicians: Organization, Theology, and Church Politics,” with Gary S. Reich.
+Latin American Politics and Society 55(4), 2013.
+[Link to article]

 I am currently focusing my research on three somewhat related aspects of the issue of women's representation in Brazil.